Why MTN wants to buy Telkom SA – analysts

 Analysts believe that Telkom South Africa's fiber infrastructure, data centers and business operations are a big drawing card for MTN, which has expressed interest in buying the SA service provider.

 "The fiber infrastructure is of great value to MTN, as are Telkom Mobile sites – passive infrastructure but also active RAN.
 Also, the data centers operated by BCX would be of value," said Dobek Pater, director for business development at Africa Analysis.

 Telkom's ICT business, BCX, has been struggling under the economic downturn due to COVID-19 as well as global supply chain constraints and shortages of semiconductor chips.
 BCX's revenue declined by 2.6%, to 15.3 billion South African rand (US$898 million), for the financial year ended March 31, 2022.
 Overall Telkom's revenue declined 1.1% to R42.8 billion ($2.5 billion).

-"Although BCX is currently struggling, it would still be an asset to combine with MTN Business (which has not been fairing all that well and is far smaller than BCX)," Peter said.
+"Although BCX is currently struggling, it would still be an asset to combine with MTN Business (which has not been fairing all that well and is far smaller than BCX)," Pater said.
 "The latter would likely result in a bigger, valuable customer base for the combined entity."

 Last week Telkom and MTN confirmed that they had entered into discussions about MTN acquiring the entire issued share capital of Telkom in return for shares or a combination of cash and shares in MTN.